Old Fashioned Cocoa Fudge Cake

 - Vanilla – Must be real vanilla extract, never imitation

-- Eggs – I use large eggs in my recipes unless specified otherwise
+- Eggs – I use large eggs in my recipes unless otherwise specified.

 - Milk – Used to thin frosting